Skip to main content

 Student and faculty work together with equipment

-Computer systems engineers research, create, and design the multitude of secure systems we use every day.
-Making the world safer, smaller, and smarter than ever before, computer systems engineers design the technology needed to navigate today’s complex interconnected environment.
-Integrating principles of computing, cryptography, mathematics, science, and engineering, computer systems engineers are designing better, more secure computing hardware, software, networks, and algorithms.
+Computer engineers research, create, and design the multitude of secure systems we use every day.
+Making the world safer, smaller, and smarter than ever before, computer engineers design the technology needed to navigate today’s complex interconnected environment.
+Integrating principles of computing, cryptography, mathematics, science, and engineering, computer engineers are creating better, more secure computing hardware, software, networks, and algorithms.

 Back To Top